remievraere/BJTU-GDI/README.md

 - Arrow-left : To move your character on the left.
 - Arrow-Right : To move your character on the right.

 Sometimes you can find a power, which allows you to throw projectile with enter and kill enemies.
 Otherwise, you'll have to dodge them.
+But use this power precautiously, while this power is really strong (one shot enemies), you only have 3 ammo.

 Care, the level is set with a lot of traps which make the game harder than ever.

 ## Gameworld

+The game take place